nickheaphy/Monotype-Perforator-Project/Tape Generator/web/README.md

 This is a much nicer web based tape generator.

-Still a work in progress!
+See it in action at [http://nicnak.net/monotype/](http://nicnak.net/monotype/)